jamesmartin/pages-test/test.md

 But we must be patient, for the bug will surely reveal itself in the fullness of time.
 I have noticed it most in longer documents, so perhaps some Lorem Ipsum is called for.

+### Time for another block
+- This time, we'll reproduce it for sure…
+- Or will we
+- Maybe that was just a fluke?
+  - Weird, why is it not happening in this file?

 ### I wonder

 - Does adding things at the top of the document make a difference?